wfenglund/ercli/README.md

 # ercli
 The Erlang Railroad Command Line Interface.
+A program written in erlang for interacting with the Roco/Fleishmann Z21 command station.
+The program relies heavily on the library [erlangZ21](https://github.com/wfenglund/erlangZ21).

 ## Build
 In the terminal: